suresha97/MarvelStyleTransfer/README.md

 - Replace max pools with average pooling.

-As an example I wanted to generate the image of Tony Stark bravely sacrificing himself on the left, in the style of the abstract space man on the right:
+Here is an example.
+I wanted to generate the image of Tony Stark bravely sacrificing himself, in the style of the abstract space man below:

 ![alt-text-1](images/iron_man.jpg "title-1") ![alt-text-2](images/style5.jpeg "title-2")